 Georgia residents are still experiencing effects of Hurricane Helene one week later.
-Here’s what you can do to help
+Here’s how you can help

 Since Hurricane Helene’s devastating appearance in Georgia last week, thousands of state residents are trying to pick up the pieces and mitigate its effects on their homes, incomes and supplies.